Porting Applications using Recipes

 Create a BLAKE3 hash for your recipe

-You need to create a BLAKE3 hash of your recipe tarball if you want to merge it on upstream, for this you can use the b3sum tool, it can be installed from crates.io with cargo install b3sum.
+You need to create a BLAKE3 hash of your recipe tarball if you want to merge it on upstream, to do this you can use the b3sum tool that can be installed from crates.io with the cargo install b3sum command.

 After the first run of the make r.recipe-name command, run these commands: